Caroline of Brunswick: Troubled marriage

 Caroline and George were married on 8 April 1795 at the Chapel Royal, St. James's Palace, in London.
 At the ceremony, George was drunk.
 He regarded Caroline as unattractive and unhygienic, and told Malmesbury that he suspected that she was not a virgin when they married.
-He, of course, was not.
-He had himself already secretly married Maria Fitzherbert, but his marriage to Fitzherbert violated the Royal Marriages Act 1772 and so was not legally valid.
+He had already undergone a form of marriage with Maria Fitzherbert, but as this violated the Royal Marriages Act 1772, both George and Maria knew it was not legally valid.

 In a letter to a friend, the prince claimed that the couple only had sexual intercourse three times: twice the first night of the marriage, and once the second night.
 He wrote, "it required no small [effort] to conquer my aversion and overcome the disgust of her person."
 Caroline claimed George was so drunk that he "passed the greatest part of his bridal night under the grate, where he fell, and where I left him".

-Nine months after the wedding, Caroline gave birth to Princess Charlotte, George's only legitimate child, at Carlton House on 7 January 1796.
+Nine months after the wedding, Caroline gave birth to Princess Charlotte, George's only legitimate child, and at that point the king's only legitimate grandchild, at Carlton House on 7 January 1796.
 Charlotte was second in the line of succession to the British throne after her father.
 Just three days after Charlotte's birth, George made out a new will.
 He left all his property to "Maria Fitzherbert, my wife", while to Caroline he left one shilling.

 Gossip about Caroline and George's troubled marriage was already circulating.
 The newspapers claimed that Lady Jersey opened, read and distributed the contents of Caroline's private letters.
 She despised Lady Jersey and could not visit or travel anywhere without George's permission.
 The press vilified George for his extravagance and luxury at a time of war and portrayed Caroline as a wronged wife.
 She was cheered in public and gained plaudits for her "winning familiarity" and easy, open nature.
 George was dismayed at her popularity and his own unpopularity, and felt trapped in a loveless marriage with a woman he loathed.
 He wanted a separation.

 In April 1796, George wrote to Caroline, "We have unfortunately been oblig'd to acknowledge to each other that we cannot find happiness in our union. ...
 Let me therefore beg you to make the best of a situation unfortunate for us both."
 In June, Lady Jersey resigned as Caroline's Lady of the Bedchamber.
 George and Caroline were already living separately, and in August 1797 Caroline moved to a private residence: The Vicarage or Old Rectory in Charlton, London.
 Later, she moved to Montagu House in Blackheath.
 No longer constrained by her husband, or, according to rumour, her marital vows, she entertained whomever she pleased.
 She flirted with Admiral Sir Sidney Smith and Captain Thomas Manby, and may have had a brief relationship with the politician George Canning.